The Knowing Garden FAQs

 - Family Participation supports a connection and care for all of the people of our community.

 TKG is a not-for-profit private school.
-When we organized in 2010, we researched incorporating as a charter but quickly decided that jumping through the public education hoops for funding was not going to work.
+When we organized in 2010, we researched incorporating as a charter but quickly decided that jumping through the public education hoops for funding was not our path.

 Q: Where are you located?

-A: We are at 1101 Camino Real, Redondo Beach – in Temple Menorah.
+A: Our home base is at 1101 Camino Real, Redondo Beach – at Temple Menorah.
 We are not affiliated with the temple or Tuvia, the preschool.
+Currently, we are in an outdoor/forest school mode.
+We are not able to share the location to protect student privacy but if you apply and visit, you’ll get to see how it works.

 Q: When should I apply?
 What does my tuition cover?